 How to measure product/market fit

-Step one: Research your target customers
+Step 1: Research your target customers

 Before going in-depth on the metrics that determine the success of your product, do your research.
 It’s important to have a clear understanding of what your target customers want by observing how they react to competing solutions in the market.